myresumesite/sales/src/content/pages/index.md

 underlayImage:
 profText: Descriptive paragraph describing your talents and hightlighting your skills and overall experience in the field.
  <br /><br /> Another descriptive paragraph highlighting what your page is about.
-addressText: Only $99 single pay (NO Recurring Fees)
+addressText: One-time payment (NO Recurring)
 portfolio:
   openText: ""
   closeText: With great power, comes great responsibility
 youtubeautostart: "1"
-addressText2: "You own it forever - it runs for free, forever"
+addressText2: "You own it - it runs for FREE, forever"
 skillsTitle: ""
 skillsText: <dl>
   <dt>